 - More often than not, I want dinner rolls or some kind of specialty shape so actually baking in a bread machine is not a choice.

-5 Reasons Why I Use a Bread Machine:
+So here we go…5 Remarkable Reasons Why I Love My Bread Machine:

 1. Simple assembly.
 Simple clean-up.